z-sk1/netalk/README.md

 Open ChatClient.sln in Visual Studio and build the solution.

 ### iOS:
+Since I do not have a paid Apple Developer account,

 ---
 # 🌐 Connectivity Options
 ### LAN: Connect directly via local IPv4